home - Electricity

 • the mixture should stand, and then repeat the procedure again, but with the addition of dyes.

 Before using the material, take care of good surface preparation.
 The walls should be flat and smooth.
 The bases of, or stone must be primed.
-Here's how it's done:
+Here's how to do it:

 • the surface is processed.
 In this case, the irregularities are sanded.
 The composition should dry out within 24 hours;